-Abstract- The government of Zimbabwe played an important role in the creation of the satellite schools in far-flung areas in post-colonial era.
+The government of Zimbabwe played an important role in the creation of the satellite schools in far-flung areas in post-colonial era.
 The main thrust of the article is to unravel the stimulus or impetus behind the establishment of the satellite schools in rural areas.
-Using mixed research design, 130 participants were interviewed during the survey in order to delve more information about the motives behind the establishment of satellite schools.
+Using mixed research design, 130 participants were interviewed during the survey in order to delve more 10 information about the motives behind the establishment of satellite schools.
 Though most of the communities considered the move as a blessing towards bridging the gap of the rural pupils who could travel long distances of more than 8 Kilometres per day to and from school.
-Ramshackle infrastructure, laughable resources and school drop outs were major challenges facing satellite schools in Binga.
-With regard to ameliorate the situation, participants proposed various strategies which includes community participation, donor aid and government intervention and slacked educational policies just to mention a few.
-This study established that, blessings were mingled with ignominy, discomfitures and discomposure in Zimbabwe's rural satellite schools.
+13 Ramshackle infrastructure, laughable resources and school drop outs were major challenges 14 facing satellite schools in Binga.
+With regard to ameliorate the situation, participants 15 proposed various strategies which includes community participation, donor aid and 16 government intervention and slacked educational policies just to mention a few.
+This study 17 established that, blessings were mingled with ignominy, discomfitures and discomposure in 18 Zimbabwe?s rural satellite schools.
+19 he major thrust of the study was to show in depth, the reasons for the establishment of satellite schools in Binga district, Zimbabwe.
+A case study approach was used in Lubu ward 11(Lubu secondary school).
+Mutale (2015) observed that lack of infrastructure in most rural schools in Binga is a challenge that affects children's learning. ??uzingili, Muntanga and Mushayamunda (2018) proffered that the idea to erect the satellite schools by the Government was not erroneous, only the methodology can be criticized to be somewhat incomprehensive.
+In this way, the establishment of satellite schools in Binga was meant to accommodate students from rural areas where education is not accessible due to copious and multifarious reasons which are beyond the locus of control of the local people.
+While the majority considered the establishment of Satellite school as a hope to educational access among rural children, the current state of schools is more disquieting ??Ibid, 2018).

-Keywords: satellite schools, development and community.
+Index terms- satellite schools, development and community.